 10:00 AM: State Library of Victoria

-After breakfast and coffee, I went into the State Library to see the beautiful architecture inside.
+After breakfast and coffee, I went into the State Library Victoria to see the beautiful architecture inside.
 When you visit, go all the way up to the top floor to see the entire dome gallery.

 10:30 AM: Free Walking Tour

 I chose to do the free walking tour, I figured it would be a great way to see the highlights of the city in the short amount of time I had.
-I met the guides (in bright green shirts) outside the State Library in front of the statue of Sir Redmond Barry.
-We were split into two groups to make it more manageable.
-Desmond, our tour guide, was great!
-He was very knowledgeable, engaging, and funny!
+I met the guides (in bright green shirts) outside the Library in front of the statue of Sir Redmond Barry.
+Desmond, our tour guide, was great — he was very knowledgeable, engaging, and funny!

 The first stop on the tour was the Old Melbourne Gaol (jail).
 It was interesting to learn about the history of the jail and some of its more famous inmates in the past.
-I would’ve liked to have gone in and seen the inside, but that’s an additional cost and so not included in the free walking tour.
+I would’ve liked to have seen the inside, but it’s an additional cost and so not included in the free walking tour.

 Next, it was off to the Carlton Gardens & Royal Exhibition Building.
 Despite it being nearly winter, the gardens were still very colorful and full of life!
-Desmond was kind enough to warn us of the drop bears that live in the park 😉 The Royal Exhibition building is stunning, though unfortunately it’s not used for much nowadays.
+The Royal Exhibition building is stunning, though unfortunately it’s not used for much nowadays.

 After the gardens, we headed to the Parliament House of Victoria.
 From the outside, it was a very impressive building.
 I thought it was funny to learn that Melbourne’s old red-light district used to be right next to it and it was rumored that there were underground tunnels from the Parliament House that led to old brothels!